Ruff 'n' Tumble: Gameplay and premise

 Ruff 'n' Tumble is a platform run and gun starring Ruff Rodgers, an eight-year-old boy who loses one of his marbles while playing in the park and follows it down a rabbit hole, which turns out to be a portal to an alien planet.
 The planet, ruled by the mad Dr. Destiny, is home to fearsome army of robots called Tinheads.
 Ruff finds that his marble collection has been scattered across the planet, and embarks on a quest to reclaim his collection, and free the planet from Destiny and his Tinhead Army.

 The player progresses through each level by running, jumping, and shooting at enemies with his multi-projectile gun, capable of shooting bullets, laser, missiles or becoming a flame thrower (depending on what power-ups are collected during the level).
 Each level is completed by collecting a set number of coloured marbles (red, green and blue).
 Upon collecting all of the marbles, the exit to the level is unlocked.
+There are four worlds in the game, each with four main levels in them, and a fifth boss level.
 Each world features its own variety of enemies and traps.
-There are four worlds in the game, each with four main levels in them, and a fifth boss level.
 The game uses a password system that enables the player to access the first level of the specific world.